A type of system that uses circulating pumps and fans to collect and distribute heat.

 The unit of electric current in the meter-kilogram-second system of units.
 Referred to as amp and symbolized as A.

-Energy caused by the movement of light waves.
+A form of energy caused by the movement of electrons.

 First Law of Thermodynamics